rhobs/observability-operator/docs/api.md

-TLS Config to use for remote write.
+TLS Config to use for the URL.

 <table>
     <thead>